bear-metal/bear-metal/source/team/jarkko/index.markdown

 Jarkko is a diehard endurance sports enthusiast and a national level orienteer.
 His other disciplines include running both on and off-road, cross-country skiing, cycling and multisports from triathlon to multi-day adventure races.

-Jarkko was one of the earliest Ruby on Rails enthusiast by semi-accidentally ending up body doubling DHH in the Rails workshop in EuroOSCON 2005.
+Jarkko was one of the earliest Ruby on Rails evangelists by semi-accidentally ending up body doubling DHH in the Rails workshop in EuroOSCON 2005.

 ## Elsewhere